simonmicro/common-docker-images/debian-pterodactyl/README.md

 # Notes
 Use `docker run` with respective volume mounts to seed this install.
-_Keep in mind, that you'll need to start AN OTHER container with mariadb and redis, as this image is only intened to run the panel!_
+_Keep in mind, that you'll need to start ANOTHER container with `mariadb` and `redis`, as this image is only intended to run the panel!_

 ## HowTo seed
 To make sure this image works and is configured correctly, I've tested it with this: